shyamavchandran/Google-Scholar-Explorer-Web-App/README.md

 ## Features

-- Retrieve and filter academic publications details from Google Scholar
+- Data Retrieval: Retrieve academic publications from Google Scholar.
-- Automated data refinement with author affiliation tagging
+- Tagging: Set or edit tags for the publications to identify author affiliations.
+- Search and Filter: Search and filter publications based on various parameters.
 - Web scraping implementation using Beautiful Soup

 ## Technologies Used

-- Python
-- Flask
+- Python Flask
 - Beautiful Soup